PaulYannJay/ModelSupergene/README.txt

 0.05;0.0;0.0;0.2;0.5;7;0;7;0.0
 0.05;0.0;0.0;0.2;0.5;7;0;8;0.0
 0.05;0.0;0.0;0.2;0.5;7;0;9;0.0
-This file describes the state of the two populations ("deme") at the end of the migratory phase (state=0) and at the end of the non-migratory phase (state=1), depending on the parameter values defined in the script (param1-5), and for each repetition.
+This file describes the state of the two populations at the end of the migratory phase (state=0) and at the end of the non-migratory phase (state=1), depending on the parameter values defined in the script (param1-5), and for each repetition.
 The state of the populations is described by the frequency of each genotype.
 Genotypes are numbered from 1 to 128.
+Genotypes 1 to 64 are in population ("deme") 1 and genotypes from 65 to 128 are in population 2.
 Please refer to the list at the end of this document to identify each genotype

 and